mlip-cmu/s2025/lectures/19_system_fairness/system_fairness.md

 [Figure from Big Data and Social Science, Ch.
 11](https://textbook.coleridgeinitiative.org/chap-bias.html#ref-angwin2016b)
 A. Chouldechova [Fair prediction with disparate impact: A study of bias in recidivism prediction instruments](https://arxiv.org/pdf/1703.00056.pdf)

+Notes:
+False discovery rate: rate of Type 1 errors
+(reject null hypothesis when it's true)

+Positive predictive value is the probability that a patient with a positive (abnormal) test result actually has the disease.
+Negative predictive value is the probability that a person with a negative (normal) test result is truly free of disease.

+when the positive predictive values are constrained to be equal but the prevalences differ across groups, the false positive and false negative rates cannot both be equal across those groups.

+(i) Allow unequal false negative rates to retain equal PPV’s and achieve equal false positive rates (ii) Allow unequal false positive rates to retain equal PPV’s and achieve equal false negative rates (iii) Allow unequal PPV’s to achieve equal false positive and false negative rates

 ---
 # Dataset Construction for Fairness